If “Content Is King,” then can you have too much of it?

 Knowing your audience may be one of the most important aspects of a successful content marketing strategy.
 For instance, if your company sells fitness apparel, then will cake and cookie recipes be good content for your website?
 Probably not, since your target audience most likely consists of people who are into exercise and eating healthy foods.
 By posting content which has no relevance to them, you can pretty much be guaranteed that they will not only ignore that content, but will probably not be making a return visit to your website anytime soon.

-Your internet marketing efforts are bound to fail when you try to appeal to everyone, because you’re likely to end up not connecting with anyone.
+Your internet marketing efforts are bound to fail when you try to appeal to everyone.
+You’re likely to end up not connecting with anyone.

-Keep your content focused on a clearly defined audience and cater to their interests, concerns, and needs, so as to avoid any confusion and to provide your true followers with content that has relevance to them.
-Don’t overwhelm your visitors with content that doesn’t speak to them, because they simply won’t read it, and you will have wasted your efforts.
+Keep your content focused on a clearly defined audience and cater to their interests, concerns, and needs.
+This avoids any confusion and to provide your true followers with content that has relevance to them.
+Don’t overwhelm your visitors with content that doesn’t speak to them.
+They simply won’t read it, and you will have wasted your efforts.

 The “Mini-Skirt” Approach

-Many experts support the so-called ‘miniskirt approach’, which says that your content should be long enough to cover the essentials, but short enough to keep it very interesting.
+Many experts support the so-called ‘mini-skirt approach’.
+This says that your content should be long enough to cover the essentials, but short enough to keep it interesting.

-Given the fact that most readers tend to be very busy and have short attention spans, this would seem to be the correct approach, because it provides relevant and timely information which is also concise and digestible.
+Given the fact that most readers tend to be very busy and have short attention spans, this would seem to be the correct approach.
+It provides relevant and timely information which is also concise and digestible.

-In fact, you should help your readers browse quickly through your posting by providing subtitles and callouts where you want attention to be focused.
+In fact, you should help your readers browse quickly through your posting.
+Provide subtitles and callouts where you want attention to be focused.
 It’s also not necessary to include all the information about a particular topic in a single posting.
-You can break up important content into multiple postings, or you can provide links in an original post to supporting content on your platform which you feel is important and relevant.
+You can break up important content into multiple postings.
+Or you can provide links in an original post to supporting content on your platform which you feel is important and relevant.
 This is also a good way to maintain engagement with your audience, and to increase your credibility while doing so.

 Measure What Works

-Almost as important as producing great content is measuring its effect on your followers, and for this, analytics comes into play in a major way.
-Analytics can be crucial in helping you establish a proper balance of volume and quality with all the content that you post on your site.
+Almost as important as producing great content is measuring its effect on your followers.
+For this, analytics comes into play in a major way.
+Analytics can be crucial in helping you establish a proper balance of volume and quality.
 This balance needs to be achieved by testing against what your overall objectives are, and measuring feedback relevant to the purpose.

-It’s good to keep in mind that your audience will be determining the quality of your content, even if you might think that you are the authority on quality, and the volume necessary to achieve it.
-Using marketing automation tools, it’s very easy to fine-tune your content output, so it’s in tune with what engages your audience.
-After each post that you put online, you should be measuring the degree to which your audience is engaged, and even which specific segments of your post are of most interest to readers.
+It’s good to keep in mind that your audience will be determining the quality of your content.
+Even if you might think that you are the authority on quality, and the volume necessary to achieve it!
+Using marketing automation tools, it’s very easy to fine-tune your content output.
+This will help it be in tune with what engages your audience.
+Measure the degree to which your audience is engaged after each post.
+Also measure which specific segments of your post are of most interest to readers.

 The “You Can Never Have Too Much Content” Approach

-There are a lot of digital marketing gurus who are adamant in insisting that you can never have too much content.
+There are a lot of digital marketing gurus who insists that you can never have too much content.
 They believe that your company should be publishing content constantly to promote your products and services, to establish better relations with the public, and to increase visibility for your company online.

-However, these same gurus insist that all that content should not be loaded up in a single location, but should be produced and published across a number of different platforms.
+However, these same gurus insist that all that content should not be loaded up in a single location.
+It should instead be produced and published across a number of different platforms.

 By focusing all your attention on a single platform or on two platforms, some organizations do end up overwhelming their readers with a tidal wave of information that has no hope of ever being consumed.
-But by spreading out all this content over numerous platforms and channels, it will have a much better chance of reaching a wider audience, and of being received appreciatively.
+They should be spreading out all this content over numerous platforms and channels.
+It will have a much better chance of reaching a wider audience, and of being received appreciatively.